SpotDoc Logo

 Showing 5 Condition guides

-Actinic keratoses are rough, scaly patches caused by years of sun exposure.
-They are not yet cancer — but they are the most common precancerous skin condition and a direct precursor to squamous cell carcinoma.
-Treating them is the most effective way to prevent SCC.
+Actinic keratoses are rough, scaly patches from years of sun exposure.
+They are the most common precancer and a direct precursor to squamous cell carcinoma, so treating them is one of the most effective ways to prevent skin cancer.

 Basal Cell Carcinoma